cf73/humanity/content/collections/articles/european-unions-defense-of-democracy-plan.md

         text: 'Recommendation on inclusive and resilient electoral processes in the Union and enhancing the European nature and efficient conduct of the elections to the European Parliament'
       -
         type: text
         text: " aims to promote high democratic standards for elections in the EU, supporting high voter turnouts, inclusive participation and making it easier to exercise one's electoral rights.
+The Recommendation also addresses the protection and cybersecurity of election-related infrastructure and proposes measures to minimise risks of interference from third countries through funding of political parties, political foundations, campaign organisations and candidates. "
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-The Recommendation also addresses the protection and cybersecurity of election-related infrastructure and proposes measures to minimise risks of interference from third countries through funding of political parties, political foundations, campaign organisations and candidates.
-A free and fair democratic debate relies on legality and fair play.
-The Recommendation stresses that surveillance tools should never be used to interfere with the democratic debate and deploying such tools to target political actors and journalists for political gain is unacceptable."
+        text: 'A free and fair democratic debate relies on legality and fair play.
+The Recommendation stresses that surveillance tools should never be used to interfere with the democratic debate and deploying such tools to target political actors and journalists for political gain is unacceptable.'
   -
     type: paragraph
     content: